 - The band is indeed dominated by Merritt's personality, and they've recorded barely any songs not authored by him.
 However, Merritt doesn't sing a word on the first two albums and only does about a third of the vocals in concert these days, the rest alternating between Claudia Gonson and Shirley Simms.

 - Specifically, Susan Anway is the singer on the first two albums, while on 69 Love Songs vocals alternate between Merritt, Gonson, Simms, Dudley Klute and L.D.
 Beghtol.

-- Intercourse with You: "Let's Pretend We're Bunny Rabbits" and "Three-Way" are less that subtle examples.
+- Intercourse with You: "Let's Pretend We're Bunny Rabbits" and "Three-Way" are less than subtle examples.

 - Last-Second Word Swap: Two from "Fido, Your Leash Is Too Long": "you scare me out of my wits when you do that shiht-zu" and "I don't care what you fock-shounds do."